 Rideshare offsite lots (walking distance):

-- 35 (from the North)
+• 35 (from the North)

-- 43 (from the South)
+• 43 (from the South)

-- 21 (from the East)
+• 21 (from the East)

 Rideshare offsite lots (shuttle):

-- 70 (from the North)
+• 70 (from the North)

-- 95 (from the South)
+• 95 (from the South)

-- Brightline Aventura Station (from the East)
+• Brightline Aventura Station (from the East)

 More details can be found on the Miami F1 rideshare meeting points here.

-unofficial Miami F1 parking
+Unofficial Miami F1 parking

-Another option that’s cheaper, easier and closer than most of the official Miami Grand Prix parking lots is to use an unofficial resident’s parking space near the circuit.
+Another option that’s cheaper, easier and closer than most of the official Miami Grand Prix parking lots is to use a local resident’s parking space near the circuit.
 During the race weekend dozens of locals offer their driveways, yards and lawns for parking over the three days.
-Prices can be as low as $40 for the whole weekend, and there’s normally a haggle to be had.

 The Hard Rock Stadium campus is surrounded by residential streets.
 If you don’t book parking in advance, turn up during the weekend, drive around the neighbourhoods and you will undoubtedly find people advertising their land for parking.